qeryz/Chroma-Key-Compositing/README.md

 The `clearCanvas()` function is trivial, it simply clears canvas c1 and c2 and resets formatting of the page.

 ### Upload Background
-The `inputB()` function for the background input is restricted to only accept an image.
+The `uploadB(self)` function for the background input is restricted to only accept an image.
 However, if the foreground is a video file, it inserts the background file as canvas c2's background image.
 But if the foreground is an image, simply draw the background to canvas c2 using the Simple Image script.

 ```js
     function uploadB(self){